UoA-CARES/stereo_calibration/README.md

 ## Applications

 ### Stereo Calibration Node
-This node runs in two modes.\
+This node runs in two modes.

+* First Mode
-First mode, runs live and will collate images being published live off a pair of stereo cameras.
+    * Runs live and will collate images being published live off a pair of stereo cameras.
+* Second mode
-Second mode, will load stereo image pairs from a provided source location.
+    * Load stereo image pairs from a provided source location.

 Images and calibration data is saved into a specified folder location (same folder as the stereo pair images).
 If a folder is not specified the location will default to ~/calibration_images/M_D/N.